pbl-nl/appl-docchat/README.md

 4. All required packages can now be installed with command line command<br>
 <code>pip install -r requirements.txt</code>

+### Setting parameters
+The file settings_template.py contains all parameters that can be used and needs to be copied to settings.py.
+In settings.py, fill in the parameter values you want to use for your use case.
+Examples and restrictions for parameter values are given in the comment lines

 ### Ingesting documents
 The file ingest.py can be used to vectorize all documents in a chosen folder and store the vectors and texts in a vector database for later use.<br>
 Execution is done in the activated virtual environment using commandline command:<br>